“My life is my message”

 ~ Mahatma Gandhi

-Mohandas K. Gandhi was born in India on October 2, 1869, one hundred fifty three years ago.
+Mohandas K. Gandhi was born in India on October 2, 1869, one hundred fifty four years ago.
 He came to be known and loved by the Indian people and worldwide as “Mahatma”, an honorary Sanskrit term meaning “Great Soul”, like the term “Saint” in Christianity.

 During his lifetime, he was recognized as father of Indian democracy, a monumental accomplishment achieved through non-violent relentless pursuit of Truth as God (satyagraha).
 Gandhi changed himself to change the world by being the change he wanted see.